 2. Deep Conditioning Mask To Bring Back Moisture And Shine

 - 3 egg yolks

-- Mix everything in a bowl and apply to your hair, especially the ends.
+- Mix everything in a bowl and apply it to your hair, especially the ends.

-- If you can, wrap your hair in a towel and leave on for about 20 minutes.
+- Wrap your hair in a towel and leave on for about 20 minutes.